 Student Printing Competition

-“Celebrating 10 years of honoring excellent student work in the specialty imaging field.”
+“Celebrating over 10 years of honoring excellent student work in printing.”

 Show the imaging community that you have what it takes to excel in this industry with a Tom Frecska Student Printing Competition Award.
 Highly sought after by graphic arts students, the awards honor superior imaging work within a variety of categories.
 Entrants represent secondary (high school and vocational) students and post-secondary (technical school, college or university) students.

 This is a great opportunity for students to have samples of their finest work evaluated by the experts of the Academy of Screen and Digital Printing Technologies.
-All submissions will be displayed to industry leaders from around the world at PRINTING United in Dallas, October 23-25, 2019, and winners will be awarded at the show.
+All submissions will be displayed to industry leaders from around the world at PRINTING United in Atlanta, October 21-23, 2020, and winners will be awarded at the show.

 - Samples must be printed by students of the member school.